 Attention Deficit Hyperactivity Disorder (ADHD) is a common condition that significantly impacts many adults, affecting various aspects of their everyday lives.
 While not a cure, medication plays a crucial role in managing ADHD symptoms, offering transformative benefits.
 Our expert clinicians offer online consultations to guide you in finding the best medication and dosage through our personalised titration process.

-RTC allows patients to choose any qualified provider, like The Owl Centre, for NHS-funded ADHD assessment and treatment, offering flexibility and faster access compared to local NHS waiting lists.
+RTC allows clients to choose any qualified provider, like The Owl Centre, for NHS-funded ADHD assessment and treatment, offering flexibility and faster access compared to local NHS waiting lists.

 Patients must: